Your BJJ Guide

 That’s where the ecological approach to skill development comes in.
 Rooted in neuroscience and motor learning theory, this training method mirrors how our brains naturally acquire complex skills.
 It’s practical, intuitive, and it can radically speed up your jiu-jitsu development.

-The ecological approach to learning focuses on learning through interaction with your environment.
+The ecological approach to learning emphasizes learning through interaction with one’s environment.
 Instead of memorizing techniques in a static, idealized form, you develop skills by solving real movement problems, under real conditions, with real resistance.

 This method is driven by ecological dynamics concepts, which study how the brain, body, and environment interact during learning.
 In BJJ, that means: